 Any decent Managed Services agreement will come with Service Level Agreements (SLAs).
-These guarantee responses times from your IT provider.
-Depending on the plan you choose, it could be as low as 2 hours.
-Block hours or Ad-hoc support don’t provide these guarantees and you’ll have your issue looked at when a technician becomes available.
+These guarantee response times from your IT provider.
+Depending on your chosen plan, it could be as low as 2 hours.
+Block hours or Ad-hoc support don’t provide these guarantees, and you’ll have your issue looked at when a technician becomes available.
 This is problematic if your business requires prompt attention to issues.
-See our SLAs here
+See our SLAs here.

 IT Management and Strategy

 When your business is in partnership with an MSP, the MSP can be sure you are committed to them.
 This allows the MSP to think strategically about your business.
-They can begin by understanding the business’ goals and form short, medium and long term plans to help your business achieve those goals.
+They can begin by understanding the business goals and form short, medium and long-term plans to help your business achieve those goals.
 Think about ad-hoc support.
-The IT support provider is only contacted when something goes wrong so they can’t step back and see the bigger picture.
-With IT becoming more and more omnipresent, a strategic long term relationship is a must for any serious business owner.
+The IT support provider is only contacted when something goes wrong, so they can’t step back and see the bigger picture.
+With IT becoming increasingly omnipresent, a strategic long-term relationship is a must for any serious business owner.

 Are Managed IT Services right for your business?

-Now managed services isn’t for all businesses.
+Now managed services aren’t for all businesses.
 And there are a lot of IT providers out there that will do ad-hoc support.
-Look at the list of statements below and see if they explain your current situation.
+Look at the statements below and see if they explain your current situation.

 - I’ve just started a business.
-You’ve got a few other things to sort out here but it’s unlikely you have a server and fleet of computers to manage.
-Managed IT is something you should consider in the next 6 months
+You’ve got a few other things to sort out here, but it’s unlikely you have a server and fleet of computers to manage.
+Managed IT is something you should consider in the next six months

 - My IT needs are minimal.
-You may have a small staff footprint, don’t use anything other than Outlook and Word and you don’t have a server.
+You may have a small staff footprint, don’t use anything other than Outlook and Word, and don’t have a server.
 Paying $100 per user per month might be overkill.
-If you have regular check-ins with your IT provider to make sure the systems you do have are patched, your Anti-virus is working and security is the best it can be, then you can stick with ad-hoc.
+If you have regular check-ins with your IT provider to ensure the systems you have are patched, your Anti-virus is working, and security is the best it can be, then you can stick with ad-hoc.

 How does Managed IT Support work?

 So how does a Managed IT Support agreement work?
 What does it actually entail?
-Well, in simple terms you sign an agreement with the MSP for a set number of users in your business.
-You pay a cost per user per month depending on which plan suits your business best.
-When you grow your headcount, then an additional user is added to the invoice.
+Well, in simple terms, you sign an agreement with the MSP for a set number of users in your business.
+Depending on which plan suits your business best, you pay a cost per user per month.
+When you grow your headcount, an additional user is added to the invoice.
 If you contract, then your IT costs reduce with it.